simongravelle/lammps-input-files/colloidal-suspension/liquid-exfoliation-graphene/README.md

 ### Citation

-If you use this script, please consider citing [Gravelle, Kamal, Botto, Liquid exfoliation of multilayer graphene in sheared solvents: A molecular dynamics investigation, J. Chem.
+If you use this script, please cite [Gravelle, Kamal, Botto, Liquid exfoliation of multilayer graphene in sheared solvents: A molecular dynamics investigation, J. Chem.
 Phys.
 152, 104701 (2020)](https://doi.org/10.1063/1.5141515)